manantalwar/hypernetwork-continual/README.md

-# hypernetwork-continual

-## Preventing Catastrophic Forgetting in Neural Networks with Brain-Inspired Frameworks: Manan Talwar and Sneha Pullanoor
+#Preventing Catastrophic Forgetting in Neural Networks with Brain-Inspired Frameworks: Manan Talwar and Sneha Pullanoor

 This is a project for CS591/691NR: Neural Networks for Neuroscience and Engineering